Hungary

 Hungarian Foreign Minister Péter Szijjártó rejected the accusations outright.
 He called on Kyiv to“stop telling lies, stop interfering” in Hungary’s election, and “not to use the Hungarian community in Transcarpathia” for their “dirty goals”.
 Szijjártó added that it is evident Ukraine’s interest lies in an opposition victory, as a new government would, in Budapest’s telling, drag Hungary into the war and support Kyiv’s EU accession bid — something Orbán’s government has consistently blocked.

-The operation does not emerge from a vacuum.
-Transcarpathia has long been a pressure point in Ukraine-Hungary relations, and the region’s ethnic Hungarian community – part of which holds Hungarian citizenship and will be eligible to vote on April 12 – makes it a particularly sensitive target.
+The operation is not a spontaneous occurrence.
+Transcarpathia has long been a pressure point in Ukraine-Hungary relations, and the region’s ethnic Hungarian community—part of which holds Hungarian citizenship and will be eligible to vote on April 12—makes it a particularly sensitive target.
 Earlier this month, Szijjártó summoned the Ukrainian ambassador to Budapest over the mobilisation of two Hungarian citizens from the region, signalling that tensions were already running high before the psyop was exposed.

 The Transcarpathia operation is not an isolated incident.
 As Insight News Media reported earlier this month, a Direkt36 investigation had previously exposed pro-government commentator Georg Spöttle as having maintained a close relationship with a Russian military attaché with suspected GRU affiliations.
 Separately, we reported on a VSquare investigation alleging that Russian political technologists linked to Kremlin domestic policy chief Sergei Kiriyenko had been deployed to Budapest ahead of the vote.